 This is the introduction to building your own full-size, 4-player Arcade Machine.
 In here you will find everything you need to start building your own.
 In this part, we will decide over the design of the cabinet, what special effects, controls, TV, artwork and much more.
 This is a very large project and I recommend to thoroughly plan your build ahead so you don’t run into troubles during the actual build.

 This guide contains everything I installed in my personal arcade but to keep the final build cheaper, you can leave out some parts which you don’t need.
 I also advise looking for second-hand parts to lower the cost.
 The total cost of the cabinet can be anywhere from 2500$ to 10000$ depending on your choices, I don’t have the exact cost of mine but I had quite some materials laying around and I would estimate the complete build somewhere around 5000-6000€.
 I also recommend ordering most if not all the materials up front.
 I ordered a lot from China to keep the cost low but these orders can take over a month to be delivered (Belgium).
-I included a large list of all the materials ordered during my build, this should definitely help you get all the materials in time.

 This arcade cabinet is still a work in progress, the guides are not done yet, updates coming soon.